gregpalmr/dcos-demo-1.12/README.md

 Also, start a second Kubernetes cluster with a different name, service account user and a different

     Package: kubernetes-cluster
+    Version: 2.0.0-1.12.1 (one version older than the latest)
     Options:
         Service Name: kubernetes-cluster2
         Service Account: kubernetes-cluster2